Eroica-cpp/DistSearch/notes/LZD_log.md

 $SOLR : the directory where solr lies.

 ### 2014-06-13 12:00:00
-## Impress.js
+## <font color="red"> Impress.js </font>
 is good, with a super good example [hashdog](http://www.hashdog.com/brochure/#/how), and I decided to use it as the templete for our presentation.

 ## HTTrack
 is super good!
 It is just a advanced, easy-to-use, GUI version of Nutch.
-It has a lot of parameters available for tunning, really really flexible.
+It has a lot of customization parameters, really really flexible.

 ### 2014-06-07 9:00:00